Arvind Parmar

 Arvind Parmar (born 1978 in Hitchin, Hertfordshire) is a former British professional tennis player whose career ran from 1997 to 2006.
-After retiring, he coached British junior No. 1, Ahmed El Menshawy. and also coached another British junior, James Marsalek.
+After retiring, he coached British junior No. 1, Ahmed El Menshawy.
+He also coached another British junior, James Marsalek.

 Tour career

 1996

 Parmar competed in his first ATP tour event in Bournemouth in September 1996, in doubles.
 Partnering Paul Robinson, they lost in the first round in 3 sets.
 Parmar finished 1996 ranked World No. 720 in singles and No. 1081 in doubles.

 1997

 Parmar played his first tour singles matches in July, 1997, playing in two challenger events in Britain, Bristol and Manchester.
 Both played on grass, he lost rather handily in the first round of each event.
 Parmar also lost in the first round in both events in doubles.
 He won his first tour event in September as he and partner Jamie Delgado reached the second round in doubles at the Scottish Tennis Championships.
 He finished 1997 ranked World No. 464 in singles and No. 608 in doubles.